 In the American case of Weaver v Delta Airlines (1999) 56 F Supp 2d 1190, the claimant claimed for post-traumatic stress disorder (PTSD) arising from an emergency landing.
 The uncontradicted medical evidence was that extreme stress could cause actual physical brain damage, and the judge observed that ‘fright alone is not compensable, but brain injury from fright is’.
 The claimant recovered damages on the basis that she had proven a physical injury to her brain, which had manifested itself as PTSD.
 The decision was followed in In re Air Crash at Little Rock, Arkansas (2000) 27 Avi 18.

 The House of Lords in King v Bristow Helicopters; Re M 2 WLR 578 put an end to the speculation, but only temporarily.
-In Re M, the claimant had been sexually assaulted while on a flight operated by the defendant carrier and had suffered a major depressive illness as a result.
+In Re M, the claimant had been sexually assaulted while on a flight operated by the defendant carrier and had experienced a major depressive illness as a result.
 In King, the claimant developed post-traumatic stress disorder and then a peptic ulcer after being a passenger in a helicopter which had almost crashed due to engine failure.

 The majority of the House (the exception being Lord Hobhouse) rejected the line of authority deriving from the decision in Weaver and found that it was wrongly decided and should not be followed.
 Lord Hobhouse, by contrast, found it ‘wholly unexceptionable’.